Submissions

 Abstract: 1 paragraph

-• The abstract needs to be in three languages: Azerbaijani, English, and Russian.
+• The abstract needs to be in English.

 • State the research subject (i.e., what was done) and encapsulate the main findings and conclusions of the paper.